cysouw/diathesis/text/c09_adverbials.md

 - Im Tierheim fraßen sich die Welpen erstmal satt.^[~~DWDS~~: Der Tagesspiegel, 09.01.2003.]
 - Sie tranken sich erst tüchtig satt.^[~~DWDS~~: May, Karl: Winnetou IV, Berlin: Neues Leben 1993 (1910), S. 123.]

-### [ NA | Np ] *los-* Antipassive {#sec:adverbial-antipassive}
+### [ NA | Np ] *los‑* Antipassive {#sec:adverbial-antipassive}

-The preverbial *los-* is used frequently without any diathesis as a marker of inchoative aspect with intransitive verbs (see [@sec:adverbial-inchoative-los]).
+The preverbial *los‑* is used frequently without any diathesis as a marker of inchoative aspect with intransitive verbs (see [@sec:adverbial-inchoative-los]).
 With transitive verbs of attack, like *hauen* 'to bash' [@next a], the inchoative *loshauen* 'starting to bash' shows an antipassive diathesis.
 The accusative *ihn* is changed to an optional *auf* prepositional phrase [@next b].
-In effect, this diathesis produces an intransitive verb, compatible with the generalisation that inchoative *los-* is only used with intransitives.
+In effect, this diathesis produces an intransitive verb, compatible with the generalisation that inchoative *los‑* is only used with intransitives.

 ::: ex
 - Er haut ihn.